-Please tick which services are connect Services cted to your p Connected roperty and give details of the supplier: Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Scottish Gas Water mains or private water supply $\overline{\checkmark}$ Council Electricity $\overline{\checkmark}$ Scottish Gas Mains drainage $\overline{\checkmark}$ Council Telephone \checkmark BT Cable TV or satellite Broadband $\overline{\checkmark}$ BT b.
-Is there a septic tank system at your p property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your seption c tank?
-If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a. b.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: Road to Nos 28,30 & 32 and a visitors parking place adjacent to No 30 is the responsibility of Nos 28,30,32,34 and 36 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
-Do you have the right to walk over any you have the right to walk over any of your neighbours' property - for example to put your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: e.
-As far as you are aware, do any of yo property, for example to put out their r rubbish bin or If you have answered yes, please give details:
+Please tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier Gas or liquid petroleum gas Eon next Water mains or private water supply $\overline{\checkmark}$ Scottish water Electricity $\overline{\checkmark}$ Eon next Mains drainage Telephone Talk Talk Cable TV or satellite Broadband Talk Talk b.
+Is there a septic tank system at your property?
+No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 Responsibilities for shared or common a reas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give e details: b. maintenance of the roof, common If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give e details: e.
+As far as you are aware, do any of you property, for example to put out their r • • If you have answered yes, please give e details:
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the f.

-land is privately-owned.)
+As far as you are aware, is there a public right of way across any part of your property?

+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)